Economy of Madhya Pradesh: Jabalpur

 The nominal GDP of Jabalpur district was estimated at Rs.
-42,518 crores in 2020-21.
+58,149 crores in 2024–25.

 Gwalior

 Gwalior enjoys being at a very strategic position as being the main junction on New Delhi - Chennai railroad and being on NH-3 and NH-75.
 Gwalior is surrounded by 3 Industrial areas - Sitholi, Banmore and Malanpur.
 All these three sectors are on NH 75, National Highway 3 and NH 92 respectively.
 Malanpur is the biggest.
 The city earlier had big manufacturing industries such as Gwalior Grasim and J.C.
 MILLS of Birlanagar but now this sector is left with only one industry – J.B.Mangharam Ltd. But the other three sectors have many industries.
 The important ones are dairy, chemical, manufacturing, and textiles.
 Handicraft and small industries are also found such as Gwalior potteries.
 Gwalior is also an important historical and tourism sector of the country therefore the tourism sector also puts an effect into the city's economy.
 Gwalior trade fair is an annual trade fair showcasing the economy of Gwalior.

 The nominal GDP of the Gwalior district was estimated at Rs.
-33,084 crores in 2020-21.
+33,084 crores in 2020–21.

 Chhindwara

 Chhindwara enjoys the strategic location of situated at between Jabalpur and Nagpur connecting highway.
-Chhindwara is home to brands like Raymond's & Hindustan Unilever.
+Chhindwara is home to brands like Raymond's, Adani Wilmar & Hindustan Unilever.
 The city has rich market areas such as Mansarover Complex, Fawwara Chowk, Nagpur Road, Gole Gunj & Gandhi Gunj.
 Looking the spending capability of the local population all major automobile brands have made their presence in the city.
 Apart from this Parasia area is known for its coal fields and majority of population in this region is associated with Western Coalfields Limited for their employment.
 The district's economy is primarily run by the presence of coal mines.
 Western Coalfields Limited is the major company of Chhindwara approximate ten thousands people work together here. n September 2008 CII inaugurated first of its kind National Center of Excellence for Skill Development catering to the need of skilled workforce for the Indian industry.
 Companies such as Punj Lloyd, JCB India Ltd. and Toyota Kirloskar Motors (TKM) are imparting training in trades.

 The nominal GDP of the district was estimated at Rs.
-33,407 crores in 2016-17.
+33,407 crores in 2020–21.